SSWConsulting/SSW.Rules.Content/rules/co-creation-patterns/rule.md

 1. **Pair-programming**: Starting, reviewing and finishing a change together
 2. **Mob-programming**: Working in a small group, that collectively has all skills required

+When using co-creation patterns, ensure you use [co-authored commits](/co-authored-commits) to give credit to all the developers involved.

 ### Advantages of co-creation

 Co-creation allows us to have both quality and throughput by providing the following advantages: